By: Marilyn L. Davis

 We Should Just Forgo Some Invites

-Multiple conference calls with up to fifteen women all trying to decide direction left me frustrated.
+Multiple conference calls with up to fifteen women, all trying to decide direction, frustrated me.
 While I can get into the minutiae of any subject, there are times that the bigger picture is at issue.
-I slowly saw that there were too many vying for control and too few willing to work if they didn’t get public recognition and credit.
-It was unfortunate that many of the writers didn’t understand that work done behind the scenes is often just as important as what is presented center-stage.
+I saw too many vying for control and too few willing to work if they didn’t get public recognition and credit.

 Confidence and Center Stage Comes Later for Some

-We all allow youth to make mistakes, yet, we seem to think that just because someone has lived a long time, been successful in other endeavors, or looks like they’re together, they ought to be able to write well when they first start out.
+We all allow youth to make mistakes, yet, we seem to think that just because someone has lived a long time, been successful in other endeavors, or looks like they’re together, they ought to write well when they first start blogging.

 - Is this an authentic word for me?

 - Did I write engaging, informative, and exciting content?